In short, a former is a “horizontal multistage forging machine.”

 Formers use plasticity deformation (*1) processing to form, but in order to obtain the necessary shape, a shearing process (*2) is also carried out.
 These forming methods will be introduced below.

-As a forging machine, one of the greatest features of a former is its material cutting function.
 For example, in a press machine, material (such as bar material) is cut and heat treated, and a surface (lubrication) process is conducted.
 Slugs, which are made for a press, must be placed in the press after they are manufactured.

 Formers cut coil or bar materials inside the machine to a predetermined size and shape.
 The cutoff blank is transferred, “as is,” through the transfer process.
 Through multiple processes, crude material is turned into precision parts.